-Lawyer Annabel Cresswell told the District Court in June that a mental health report formed the crux of her submissions regarding her request for a discharge without conviction.
-It found a “clear diagnosis of complex PTSD” with two key contributing factors: her early life in war-torn Iran and the “public vitriol, threats and abuse” she received while in Parliament.
+Lawyer Annabel Cresswell told the district court in June that a mental health report formed the crux of her submissions regarding her request for a discharge without conviction.
+It found a “clear diagnosis of complex PTSD [post-traumatic stress disorder]” with two key contributing factors: Ghahraman’s early life in war-torn Iran and the “public vitriol, threats and abuse” she received while in Parliament.

-Cresswell said the “threats of rape and death were constant and ongoing and credible”, to the point where her security detail was similar to that of the Prime Minister.
+Cresswell said the “threats of rape and death were constant and ongoing and credible”, to the point where the MP’s security detail was similar to that of the Prime Minister.

-The fact she had so much to lose showed a mental health crisis, Cresswell said.
+The fact her client had so much to lose showed a mental health crisis, Cresswell said.

 “This offending was extraordinarily out of character,” she explained.
 “She didn’t need the items that were taken.”

-Crown solicitor Alysha McClintock argued against a discharge without conviction during the sentencing hearing.
+At the sentencing hearing, Crown solicitor Alysha McClintock argued against a discharge without conviction.
 The link between Ghahraman’s mental health and her criminal conduct was not as strong as the defence made out, the prosecutor argued, noting a mental health assessor found there was “a possible link”.

 “The possibility of that is no more than that — a possibility,” she said.